 For the purposes of Regional Partnership Boards the Welsh Government has divided Wales into seven regions based on the footprint of Wales' Health Boards.
 Powys is unique because the local council footprint is the same as Powys Teaching Health Board, so Powys is considered a region in itself.

 This has benefits and challenges.
 The benefits are that the level of negotiation and consensus is much simpler; the challenge is that the number of people to draw on is less and often the same people sit on a number of partnership fora.

 Although the Regional Partnership Board sets the direction for joint work on health and care in Powys and takes the big decisions about that work, it also has subsidiary partnerships which involve a much wider group of people and organisations in the work done to deliver the Board’s objectives and priorities.

-Carol Shillabeer - Chief Executive of Powys Teaching Health Board (CHAIR)
+Carol Shillabeer - Chief Executive of Powys Teaching Health Board (PTHB)

-Jamie Marchant - Executive Director of Primary, Community and Mental Health PTHB
+Hayley Thomas - Deputy Chief Executive & Director of Primary Care, Community and Mental Health Services (PTHB)

-Melanie Davies - Powys Teaching Health Board Representative
+Kirsty Williams - Vice Chair of Powys Teaching Health Board (RPB Chair)

-Nina Davies - Head of Housing and Community Development
+Nina Davies - Director of Social Services and Housing, PCC (interim)

 Sandra White - Service Manager (Action for Children)